snoozesoftware/snooze-documentation/source/developper/internal_api/bootstrap.rst

 virtualMachineTemplate must contain the following parameters:

-* libVirtTemplate : xml string representing the virtual machine to start
+* libVirtTemplate : xml string representing the virtual machine to start.

+  This parameters is optional if *vcpus*, *memory*, *imageId* and *name* are given.

 * networkCapacityDemand : hash which parameters are rxBytes and txBytes.

+* vcpus : number of vcpus of the virtual machine.

+* memory : amount of memory of the virtual machine.

+* imageId : the disk image id of the virtual machine to boot from.

+* name : name of the virtual machine.

 A example is given below with one virtual machine: